JoonasSa/alkodata/README.md

 ## The work
 The data was gathered from excel files and visual representations (plots) and parsed into csv files.
-The csv files were read into pandas dataframes and plotted out with mathlibplot.
+The csv files were read into pandas dataframes, manipulated and plotted out with mathlibplot.
 Finding a good way to visualize the data took suprisingly long time because there were so many moving parts that made the graphs rather confusing to read.

 ![overall](/images/overall.png)